Adamant-im/AIPs/AIPS/aip-2.md

 ## Simple Summary
 A standard way of creating ADAMANT URIs for various use-cases.

+Note: See preferrable way for URIs in [AIP-8](https://aips.adamant.im/AIPS/aip-8).

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->